Chris-Ho/RL-Racecar/README.md

   - A visualisation of a trained agent
   - And the average learning curve of my agent implementation

-Simply run the cells in order to see it working.
+Simply run the cells of 'racecar.ipynb' in order to see it working.

+Note: All other files were provided (the only code I have written is in racecar.ipynb).